cmwylie19/prometheus-workshop/README.md

 ## Demo Background

 _In this demo, we are going to deploy a go application (Fake Blog Server) that emits metrics to a Prometheus server.
-We will then use Grafana to visualize the metrics.
-We will incorportate Prometheus's remoteWrite functionality to demonstrate how metrics can be federated across environments.
-The first section `Instrumenting in Go 101` can be skipped if you just want to skip to the interactive demo._
+We are going to look at several key features of Prometheus, including `externalLabels` to identify metrics in a federated environment, `remoteWrite` to demonstrate how metrics can be federated across environments, `prometheusRules` to define and trigger alert, and `serviceMonitors` to tell Prometheus what to scrape.
+The first section is `Instrumenting in Go 101`, and can be skipped if you just want to skip to the interactive demo._

 ## Instrumenting in Go 101